aftialabs/morf-docs/guides/Authentication.md

 </ul>

 Any form submissions using this siteKey will consume one of your organization's licensed submission transactions.
 If you are using the Morf free trial a submission will consume one of your 1,000 free transactions.

+Once you recieve your siteKey, use it to replace the siteKey in the config section of your form or in any queries to Morf servics.